Cinereous vulture: Description

 The cinereous vulture measures 98–120 cm in total length with a 2.5–3.1 m wingspan.
-Males can weigh from 6.3 to 11.5 kg, whereas females can weigh from 7.5 to 14 kg.
+Males can weigh from 6.3 to 11.5 kg, whereas females can weigh from 7.5 to 12.5 kg.
+(Note: Some sources claim higher weights at 14 kg.)
 It is the largest accipitrid and is thus one of the world's heaviest flying birds.
 Average weights were long not known to have been published for this species but the median weight figures from two sources were 9.42 kg and 9.55 kg.
 However in a Korean study, a large survey of wild cinereous vultures was found to have weighed an average of 9.6 kg with a mean total length of 113 cm, this standing as the only attempt to attain the average sizes of free-flying mature birds of the species, as opposed to nestlings or captive specimens.
 Unlike most accipitrids, males can broadly overlap in size with the females, although not uncommonly the females may be slightly heavier.
 These are one of the two largest extant Old World vultures and accipitrids, with similar total length and perhaps wingspans recorded in the Himalayan vulture (Gyps himalayensis), as indicated by broadly similar wing and tail proportions, but the cinereous appears to be slightly heavier as well as slightly larger in tarsus and bill length.
 Superficially similar but only distantly related New World condors can either be of similar wing area and bulk or slightly larger in these aspects.
 Despite limited genetic variation in the species, body size increases from west to east based on standard measurements, with the birds from southwest Europe (Spain and south France) averaging about 10% smaller than the vultures from central Asia (Manchuria, Mongolia and northern China).
 Among standard measurements, the wing chord is 73–89 cm, the tail is 33–41 cm and the tarsus is 12–14.6 cm.